akhileshkumarp/akhileshkumarp_VSD_RISC-V_SOC_Tapeout_Program_week2/Part_2_Functional_Modelling/README.md

 **Phase-Locked Loop (PLL)**: The PLL serves as our timing backbone.
 Without proper timing, digital systems fall apart quickly.
 The PLL takes a reference clock signal and generates a stable, synchronized clock that keeps all our components working in harmony.
 It's like having a conductor for an orchestra - everything needs to stay in sync.

-**10-bit Digital-to-Analog Converter (DAC)**: This component bridges the digital and analog worlds.
+**Digital-to-Analog Converter (DAC)**: This component bridges the digital and analog worlds.
 It takes the processed digital values from RVMYTH and converts them into analog signals that can drive real-world devices like speakers, displays, or other analog systems.

 ---